On this dayFeb 28, 1942

 White Mobs Riot Against Racial Integration in Detroit

-On February 28, 1942, Black families attempted to move into their new homes in Detroit, but were met with violence and intimidation from white mobs, and were ultimately denied entry to their homes.
+On February 28, 1942, Black families attempted to move into their new homes in Detroit, Michigan, but were met with violence and intimidation from white mobs and were ultimately denied entry to their homes.

 Housing scarcity was a major challenge for growing Detroit, as new construction did not keep pace with the increasing population, and residential segregation created dangerous slums.
 Black families were banned from most public housing, restricted to over-crowded neighborhoods, and often forced to pay higher rents to live in dilapidated homes without indoor plumbing.
 They also faced hostility from the local Ku Klux Klan, police, and groups of white workers.